Patrick-Davis-MSFT/azure-search-openai-demo-altered/README.md

     > Only PDFs can be uploaded and only 5 files can be uploaded at a time.
 Larger PDFs may need to be uploaded individually.
 1. Click `Upload` to stage the date
 1. Once files are listed in the `Ready for Indexing` section, Press the Upload Index.
-1. The loading screen will appear and run.
-Please wait for the completion of the load.
+1. The loading screen will appear.
+1. Once started the a new file will be added to the Indexing Files called `[UID]!!!IndexThis.json`.
+1. If there is an error on the Function app in the Azure Logs or the function failed.
+Remove the `IndexThis` file and Press `Upload Index` again to restart.
+1. The function will automatically time out after 3 hours but will retry up to 5 times.
+Indexing can take some time.
+1. As the files get indexed the files will be removed from the list.

 ### To Use a Non-`Default` Index for Searching Uploaded Document
 1. Select Developer settings